Local Outreach Ministry

 Global Outreach Ministry

 Bro.
 Anupam Macky and Sis.
-Rachel are faithfully helping in Ministry Developer Network in Siliguri, North east India holding local church-based training for church leaders and Christian workers.
-Mininstry Developers Network involves the local church in training its own leadership.
+Rachel are faithfully helping in serving workers for the harvest in Siliguri, North east India holding local church-based training for church leaders and Christian workers.
+Serving Workers for the Harvest involves the local church in training its own leadership.
 Students are involved in the church while they are in training.
 Ministry Leaders Network is in the ministry of serving church leaders, both lay leaders and vocational ministers, who are called by God and confirmed by the church rather than those who claim to be called or hope to be called once they graduate from a seminary.
 Ministry Leaders Network provides a context for modeling evangelism and discipleship.

 Reaching Hand Society: